wudaudau/immunegenetic_notes/gwas_qc/qc_step_by_step.md

 --out /work/clwu/GWA_tutorial/output/LEAP_FreezeV3_1563_May2020_PSC2_QC/qc4_hweall1em10_indepSNP
 ```

+Output:

+- `qc4_hweall1em10_indepSNP.log`
+- `qc4_hweall1em10_indepSNP.prune.in` (exclude)
+- `qc4_hweall1em10_indepSNP.prune.out` (include)

 These commands produce a pruned subset of markers that are in approximate linkage equilibrium with each other, writing the IDs to plink.prune.in (and the IDs of all excluded variants to plink.prune.out).
+We will use theses file in later steps of QCs.

 Use 0.5 instead of 0.2 here.